 This program provides assistance to students enrolled in master’s and professional degree programs, so they can study, undertake internships, and conduct research projects abroad.

 This summer program from the Clinical and Translational Science Institute (CTSI) supports medical students interested in research.
 The program offers a weekly stipend, a structured core curriculum, mentored research projects, weekly research seminars, and a final presentation of research.

 Students may earn up to 12 elective credit weeks in research.

 - Most specialties offer a research-specific clerkship.
 You can find these clerkships in the course directory (Example: FMCH 7595 Family Medicine Research).

-- Students may also earn credit for independent research through INMD 7000 & 7001: Interdisciplinary Research I & II.
+- Students may also earn credit for independent research through INMD 7000: Interdisciplinary Research.

-- Students may not simultaneously earn academic credit for research, and receive pay for the same research activity.
-Students who receive a research stipend may not concurrently earn academic credit for that work.
+- Students may not simultaneously earn academic credit for research and receive pay for the same research activity.

 Research ethics at the University of Minnesota

 We are committed to protecting research participants, upholding ethical standards, and improving our practice at every step of our work.